Ecommerce and Retail • Neto

 Technology is meant to make life easier.
 It’s meant to help us achieve more with less effort.
 It’s meant to save us money.
 It’s meant to simplify our business processes and take over the arduous and tedious jobs we’d rather not do, so we have time to think strategically and connect with our customers.

 It only takes a quick look at our mobile phone usage habits to see how complicated technology can get.
 The average person uses at least nine mobile apps every day, and thirty each week.
 That’s a lot of notifications, a lot of interruptions, a lot of switching between apps, and a lot of copy-and-paste or “open in…” requests.
 Even if your device switches between apps for you as required, an update to one app can break the process and leave you hanging.

 These problems aren’t limited to mobile phones.
 They also apply to the software and hardware you use to run your business.
 If you haven’t made sure your business systems are optimised to work together, there’s a good chance your daily work routine is unnecessarily complex.

 This is one of the key reasons we’ve built Neto from the ground up, as a single, complete retail management platform to streamline all your essential business processes.
-Let’s take a look at the benefits of making the switch to an all-in-one solution, and an example of how it can make your life easier.
+Let’s take a look at the benefits of making the switch to an all-in-one unified commerce solution, and an example of how it can make your life easier.

 Bricks-and-mortar stores can’t take payment without a point of sale (POS) terminal, and online stores need an ecommerce platform with a shopping cart—otherwise there’s no shop!
 So most retailers choose a sales platform when they’re first setting up their business.
 At this stage, their requirements are relatively simple and cost is often the key constraint.